1. PIXCI® Imaging Drivers: Media Foundation Frame Server (Windows 'Camera' Device & DirectShow Source)

 Sample Dimensions

-The MF ‘sample’ dimensions, in pixel lines and columns, are normally the same as the PIXCI® frame grabber’s image dimensions.
+The MF ''sample'' dimensions, in pixel lines and columns, are normally the same as the PIXCI® frame grabber's image dimensions.

 The ForceMaxWidth and ForceMaxHeight allow using smaller dimensions for the MF sample; the center portion of the image is used.
-The ForceMinWidth and ForceMinHeight allow using larger dimensions for the the MF sample; the image is centered and edges padded with black pixels.
+The ForceMinWidth and ForceMinHeight allow using larger dimensions for the MF sample; the image is centered and edges padded with black pixels.
 Using the same value for ForceMaxWidth and ForceMinWidth, or using the same value for ForceMaxHeight and ForceMinHeight, forces the specified width or height, respectively,

 Use of these options do not cause resizing (resampling) of the image data.
 Use of these options does not affect the configuration of the PIXCI® frame grabber or camera.